alabamenhu/Intl-CLDR/README.md

 # Not all classes use this, but CLDR is inconsistent on capitalization
 # so we enable fallbacks so users can be self-consistent.
 The method
 # is needed, but the constant makes for easier maintenance.
+This may
+# eventually end up using a technique similar to Trait::Also
 constant detour = Map.new: (altAttributeName => 'attribute');
 method DETOUR (--> detour) {}